 NVIDIA TensorRT Inference Server

-NVIDIA TensorRT Inference Server makes state-of-the-art AI-driven experiences possible in real-time.
+NVIDIA TensorRT Inference Server simplifies deploying AI inference in data center production.
 It’s an inference microservice for data center production that maximizes GPU utilization and seamlessly integrates into DevOps deployments with Docker and Kubernetes integration.

 TensorRT Inference Server: